-RNA contains a ribose sugar, unlike DNA that has a deoxygenated ribose sugar.
+RNA (ribonucleic acid) contains a ribose sugar, unlike DNA, which has a deoxygenated ribose sugar.
 The nitrogen bases of RNA are adenine, cytosine, guanine and uracil.
 RNA plays a key role in protein synthesis.
 RNA acts like a photocopy of the original DNA blueprint.
 This process of making an RNA copy from a DNA strand is called transcription.